foxbunny/javascript-by-example/README.md

 You can tweet to me, `@foxbunny`, [on Twitter](https://twitter.com/foxbunny), and read more of the musings, that didn't quite fit this book, [on my blog](http://hayavuk.tumblr.com/).

+## Acknowledgements

+I would like to thank all my friends that gave me with encouragement and feedback.
+In particular, I would like to mention:

+- Andrean
+- Manish
+- Ben
+- Abhishek
+- Vitomir

+I keep writing this book thanks to these great buddies!